 - 1. Finish installing the Device Utility to the computer according to the installation instructions. - 2.
-In the Manage Devices page, you can click Refresh Device List or Add New Device to search for the devices. - 3.
+Log in to the Device Utility by entering the camera's User name and Password.
+In the window, enter the previously created user name and password, then click Enter button to log in. - 3.
+In the Manage Devices page, you can click Refresh Device List or Add New Device to search for the devices. - 4.
 From the Device List, you can get series information about the camera, IP Address included.